timothyjellison/my-old-portfolio-blog/_posts/2016-8-17-Easy-Responsive-Layouts-With-Flexbox.md

 title: Easy Responsive Layouts With Flexbox
 ---

 Continuing [from yesterday's post](http://www.timothyellison.com/Starting-Out-With-Flexbox/), today I want to show a quick example of how to create a responsive layout with flexbox.
-We're going to work with the same HTML as last time, a parent div with three item divs in side it.
+We're going to work with the same HTML as last time, a parent div with three item divs inside it.

 ```html
 <div class="parent">